North Myrtle Beach, South Carolina

 North Myrtle Beach is a city in Horry County, South Carolina, United States.
 It was created in 1968 from four existing municipalities, and is located about 15 mi northeast of Myrtle Beach.
 It serves as one of the primary tourist destinations along the Grand Strand.

-As of the 2010 census, the population was 13,752, and in 2019 the estimated population was 16,819.
-It is part of the Myrtle Beach–Conway–North Myrtle Beach Metropolitan Area, which had a combined population of 449,295 as of 2016.
+As of the 2020 census, the population was 18,790.
+It is part of the Myrtle Beach-Conway-North Myrtle Beach, SC Metropolitan Statistical Area, which had a combined population of 449,295 as of 2016.

 History

 In 1737, William Gause obtained a grant to 250 acre of land near Windy Hill Beach.
 He farmed the area and also established a tavern for travelers along the Kings Highway.

 North Myrtle Beach was created in 1968 with the consolidation of Cherry Grove Beach, Crescent Beach, Ocean Drive Beach, and Windy Hill Beach.

 Geography

 North Myrtle Beach is located in eastern Horry County.
 It is bordered to the southwest by Briarcliffe Acres and to the northeast by Little River.
-Via U.S. Route 17, it is 15 mi northeast of Myrtle Beach and 57 mi southwest of Wilmington, North Carolina.
-Via South Carolina Highway 9 it is 67 mi southeast of Interstate 95 near Dillon, South Carolina.
+Via US 17, it is 15 mi northeast of Myrtle Beach and 57 mi southwest of Wilmington.
+Via SC 9 it is 67 mi southeast of I-95 near Dillon.

 According to the United States Census Bureau, the city has a total area of 45.8 sqkm, of which 44.3 sqkm are land and 1.6 sqkm, or 3.39%, are water.

 The area is divided into four separate areas based on its former municipalities.
 These are Windy Hill, Crescent Beach, Ocean Drive, and Cherry Grove, a spit bordering North Carolina.
 Atlantic Beach, which is bordered on three sides by North Myrtle Beach, chose to remain its own town during the merger.